miwong/IntelliDroid/README.md

 ##Contact

-IntelliDroid was initially developed as a Master's thesis project by Michelle Wong at the University of Toronto.
+IntelliDroid was initially developed as a Master's thesis project by Michelle Wong at the University of Toronto, supervised by Dr. David Lie.

 For any inquiries, please contact:
 * Michelle Wong (michelley.wong@mail.utoronto.ca)